 We have a multidisciplinary team at Oxford ADHD Centre, offering a wide range of experience, skills and knowledge about ADHD, Autism and related conditions.

 Dr Polly Branney qualified as a GP in 1995 and developed a special interest in ADHD and autism in 2011 following the diagnosis of a family member.
-She continues to work as a GP as well as running the Oxford ADHD Centre, and working alongside the specialist Psychiatrists, she is actively involved in teaching local GPs and their trainees about ADHD in order to increase awareness.
+She now spends all of her time running the Oxford ADHD Centre and working alongside the specialist Psychiatrists and Psychologists.
+She is also actively involved in teaching local GPs and their trainees about ADHD in order to increase awareness.
 She is an Executive Board member of UKAP (UK ADHD Partnership), and is a keen member of Oxfordshire ADHD support group.
-She has attended many conferences across the country, including the World Congress on ADHD last year and recently presented at the ADHD Foundation annual conference in Liverpool in November 2015.
-She is also on the Expert Panel for updating the ADHD NICE Guidelines, due to be published in 2018.
+She has attended many conferences across the country, including the World Congress on ADHD and recently presented at the ADHD Foundation annual conference in Liverpool in November 2015.
+She is also on the Expert Panel for updating the ADHD NICE Guidelines, published in April 2018.

 Dr Anastasios Galanopoulos works as a Consultant Psychiatrist at the South London and the Maudsley NHS Foundation Trust.
 He is a member of the expert Adult ADHD/Autism Spectrum Disorders team of the National Specialist Adult ADHD/ASD service at the Maudsley Hospital.
 In addition he runs the Adult ADHD East and Coastal Kent Satellite Service and the Croydon Adult ADHD Service.
 He is honoured to hold an honorary clinical researcher’s contract at the Department of forensic and neurodevelopmental science at the Institute of Psychiatry, Psychology and Neuroscience, King’s College, London.
 He is an associate specialist member of the Royal College of Psychiatrists and a member of the American Academy of Sleep Medicine.
 His main research interests include the neurobiology of attention deficit hyperactivity disorder (ADHD) and Autism Spectrum Disorders in adults and especially the presence of sleep difficulties in adults with Neurodevelopmental disorders.